How to report a bug

 Bugs that crash Ardour are generally considered extremely serious and receive first priority in the queue (unless they are caused by things outside our control, in which case we try to document causes and workarounds).
 However, one of the problems with such bugs is that its often hard for developers to reproduce them, and so its important that you supply as much information as possible.

-If you are a reasonably experienced programmer you could help us debug ardour.
+If you are reasonably comfortable dealing with the technical side of computers, you could help us debug ardour.
 Otherwise, just submit a bug report and consider hanging out on our IRC channel in case we need more information from you.

 What Should I Expect Afterwards?